 House Sponsorship

-Battling on their knees on the front lines for every child in their home...Opening their door, and heart, to care for children who have been the victim of tragic circumstances...Dedicating their lives to modeling what healthy family relationships are supposed to look like.
-This is just a fraction of what our house parents are called upon to be and do.
+Battling on their knees on the front lines for every child in their home...Opening their door and hearts to care for children who survived tragic circumstances...Dedicating their lives to modeling what healthy family relationships are supposed to look like.
+This is just a fraction of what our house parents are called to be and do.

 House Sponsorship allows you to come alongside them in their calling.
-In addition to providing specific funding for each house, the sponsorship also ensures that each of our house parents and house helpers get paid.
-As has sometimes happened in Casa Bernabe history, when funds have run low, these families go without pay, sometimes for months.
+In addition to providing specific funding for each house, the sponsorship also ensures each of our house parents’ and house helpers’ salaries are paid.
+In the past, when funds have run low these families have gone without pay, sometimes for months, and this sponsorship prevents that from happening.

-Currently only Casa Daniel and Casa Ester are not sponsored.
+Currently only Casa Daniel and Casa Ester need House Sponsors

 Casa Samuel

-Situated at the top of the hill is Casa Samuel.
-Rony and Yesenia have been house parents for 9 years, Yesenia teaching in the school before she became a house mom.
+Situated at the top of the hill is Casa Samuel, one of our four boys houses.
+Rony and Yesenia have been house parents for nine years.
+Yesenia taught in the school before she became a house mom.
 In addition to their two daughters, Rony and Yesenia parent 10 boys.
 Sometimes referred to as the “cool” house, with many of the older teenage boys living here, this house loves playing soccer and basketball.
-That said, they can also be found enjoying a quiet evening working on a puzzle.
-As major sports fans, they closely follow March Madness, and other widespread sports events.
-Despite their “cool” exterior, these boys are very sweet and loving, and care for one another so well.
+They can also be found enjoying a quiet evening working on a puzzle.
+As major sports fans, they closely follow March Madness and other sports events.
+Despite their cool exterior, these boys are very sweet and loving and care for one another so well.

 Casa Nueva Esperanza

-The house parents of Casa Nueva Esperanza are Mario and Alejandra, with their 2 year old son.
-Mario has been serving as the director of the transition and vocation program before agreeing to take on the role of house parents this year.
-Alejandra also helps serve in the Clinic as our Dental Assistant.
-Although Mario and Alejandra are our newest set of house parents, they have both already had the opportunity to serve the kids in their house, and build rapport with them.
-They serve alongside house helper Caty, who has been covering various houses within the past year, and helping wherever she is needed in Casa Bernabé!
+The house parents in Casa Nueva Esperanza are Mario and Alejandra, along with their two-year-old son.
+Mario has been serving as the Director of the Transition and Vocational Programs before agreeing to take on the role of house parents this year.
+Alejandra also serves in the Clinic as our Dental Assistant.
+Although Mario and Alejandra are our newest set of house parents, they have already had the opportunity to serve the kids in their house and build rapport with them.
+They serve alongside house helper Caty, who has been covering various houses within the past year and helping wherever she is needed at Casa Bernabé.

 The boys in this house range from 8 to 18 years old and love playing Wii and MarioKart.
-The younger boys also enjoy playing with marbles and building legos.
-You can often find them outside in the basketball court playing various sports, or chilling outside on the picnic table.
-They also have fit into their roles as “Big Brothers” and have been playing with Mario and Alejandra’s little one, making sure he is being cared for.
-They love joking with each other, and playfully bantering at the dinner table, talking about all the fun things they did that day.
+The younger boys also enjoy playing with marbles and building Legos.
+You can often find them outside in the basketball court playing various sports or chilling outside on the picnic table.
+They have fit into their roles as “Big Brothers” and love playing with and caring Mario and Alejandra’s little one.
+They love joking with each other and playfully bantering at the dinner table, talking about all the fun things they did that day.

 Casa Daniel

 In addition to playing games, they love watching NFL and college football games.
-The boys were also recently given a classic Nintendo console, and they're very into playing Mario Brothers, as well as playing with HotWheels, trains, and flying kites.
+The boys were also recently given a classic Nintendo console, and they're very into playing Mario Brothers.
+They also enjoy playing with HotWheels, trains, and flying kites.
 If they're not inside playing a game, they're outside playing sports.

 Casa David